Mittlebenskrise/Mittlebenskrise.github.io/hosting/ssl.md

 mkdir ~/html/.well-known/acme-challenge
 ```

-Call  certbot to create the certificates (add the wildcard sub-subdomain only if you intend to work with [/hosting/sub-subdomains](Sub-Subdomain for NGinx)).
+Call  certbot to create the certificates (add the wildcard sub-subdomain only if you intend to work with [Sub-Subdomain for NGinx](/hosting/sub-subdomains)).

 ```
 sudo certbot certonly --manual -d <domain>,*.<domain>